The Point-Boundary Art Gallery Problem is $\exists\mathbb{R}$-hard: Abstract

 \section{Abstract}

-We resolve the complexity of the point-boundary variant of the art gallery problem, showing that it is $\exists\rr$-complete, meaning that it is equivalent under polynomial time reductions to deciding whether a system of polynomial equations has a real solution.
+We resolve the complexity of the point-boundary variant of the art gallery problem, showing that it is $\exists\mathbb{R}$-complete, meaning that it is equivalent under polynomial time reductions to deciding whether a system of polynomial equations has a real solution.

-Introduced by Victor Klee in 1973, the art gallery problem concerns finding configurations of \emph{guards} which together can see every point inside of an \emph{art gallery} shaped like a polygon.
-The original version of this problem has previously been shown to $\exists\rr$-hard, but until now the complexity of the variant where guards only need to guard the walls of the art gallery was an open problem.
+The art gallery problem asks whether there is a configuration of {\it guards} that together can see every point inside of an {\it art gallery} modeled by a simple polygon.
+The original version of this problem (which we call the point-point variant) was shown to be $\exists\mathbb{R}$-hard [Abrahamsen, Adamaszek, and Miltzow, JACM 2021], but the complexity of the variant where guards only need to guard the walls of the art gallery was left as an open problem.
+We show that this variant is also $\exists\mathbb{R}$-hard.

-Our results can also be used to provide a simpler proof of the $\exists\rr$-hardness of the point-point art gallery problem.
-In particular, we show how the algebraic constraints describing a polynomial system of equations can occur somewhat naturally in an art gallery setting.
+Our techniques can also be used to greatly simplify the proof of $\exists\mathbb{R}$-hardness of the point-point art gallery problem.
+The gadgets in previous work could only be constructed by using a computer to find complicated rational coordinates with specific algebraic properties.
+All of our gadgets can be constructed by hand and can be verified with simple geometric arguments.